rosell23/rosell23/README.md

 ###

-I am a developer from 🇪🇸.
-I am mostly interested in OS/kernel development, machine learning, and gamedev.
+I am a (un)professional developer and philosopher from 🇪🇸.
+I am mostly interested in VMs, CS, and gamedev.

-I also like music, languages
+I also like music and languages

-> I am also active at SourceHut.